isomerpages/moe-marisstellahigh/_about-us/School History.md

-From its founding in 1958, where it was “a school without a home”, Maris Stella High School has flourished into a large, modern school constantly improving and renewing itself while keeping faith with the dream of its founder, Brother Joche Chanel Soon.
+From its founding in 1958, where it was “a school without a home”, Maris Stella High School has flourished into a large, modern school constantly improving and renewing itself while keeping faith with the dream of its founder, Brother Joche&nbsp;Chanel Soon.

 The current school site expanded to cater to the learning needs of more students through the building of the Primary Section in 1976.
 As one of the pioneer SAP schools since 1979, Maris Stella High School prides itself on providing a holistic and interesting programme for students to be culturally sensitive and effectively bilingual.
 The hallmark of the Marist education is the dedication to holistic development and excellence as well as the effective enculturation of bilingual students who are ready for the 21st century.

+&nbsp;

 * * *